Fr3shlama/SerialChecker/README.md

 This programm will search for all connected Serial devices and will try to open them.
 If they are in use (open) the name of the port will have a checked box on its left side.

-I build this application for debug purposes to see if my APi is using certian ports
+I build this application for debug purposes to see wich Serialports my API can acess

 ### Installing